Oliver, Stump lead D-B to win over pesky Hampton - NewsBreak

 Hilltoppers' offensive line thriving in new blocking scheme

-JOHNSON CITY — None of Science Hill’s current offensive lineman were born when Alex Gibbs became widely known for his zone-blocking scheme in the National Football League.
-But the Hilltoppers have made giant strides with the technique and have rushed for more than 300 yards in each of their three biggest games of the season.
+None of Science Hill’s current offensive lineman were born when Alex Gibbs became widely known for his zone-blocking scheme in the National Football League.
+But the Hilltoppers have made giant strides with the technique, and have rushed for more than 300 yards in each of their three biggest games of the season.
 The result is a trip to Maryville for Friday’s Class 6A state quarterfinal contest.

 Boone coaching staff playing a role in historic season

-GRAY — When a high school football team goes on a long winning streak, sometimes it’s tradition and talent meshing.
-But when a program bucks against all school history to win 12 straight games, rest assured this is true: A lot of people are doing a bunch of things right.
+When a high school football team goes on a long winning streak, sometimes it’s tradition and talent meshing together.
+But when a program bucks against all school history to win 12 straight games, rest assured this is true: a lot of people are doing a bunch of things right.

 Johnson City Press